Coronavirus: Self-employment and paying tax

 Like many businesses you may be experiencing trading losses during this time, if this is the case then you may want to consider the following points:

 - Keep records of any additional business costs during this time, including expenses you would not usually incur but due to the coronavirus have been necessary for the running of your business, for example higher delivery costs for stock.

 - Look at the position for the whole accounting year as it may be that although you have made significant losses recently, overall for the accounting year you have made a smaller profit.

-- If you have made an overall loss for the whole tax year then it is recommended that you complete and submit your Self Assessment tax return for the 2019/20 tax year as soon after 5 April 2020 as possible.
+- If you have made an overall loss for the whole tax year then it is recommended that you complete and submit your Self Assessment tax return for the 2019/20 tax year as soon as possible.
 There is guidance on our self-employment webpages which you may find useful including a page explaining the different types of loss relief available depending on your circumstances.

-- If you have made losses or you are concerned that you will might make losses for the next tax year (2020/21) then you may want to keep business records to prepare your accounts using the accruals basis rather than the cash basis.
+- If you have made losses in 2019/20 or you are concerned that you might make losses in the current tax year (2020/21) then you may want to keep business records to prepare your accounts using the accruals basis rather than the cash basis.
 This is because there are more loss reliefs available if you use the accruals basis, including using the loss against current tax year income or carrying it back to the previous tax year which may generate tax refunds.
 This may have a cashflow advantage, but you may lose the benefit of your personal allowance.
-This is explained in more detail on our ‘What if I make a loss relief?’ page.
+This is explained in more detail on our ‘What if I make a loss?’ page.

 You may have experienced an increase in customers not paying you or are concerned that they will be unable to pay what they owe you in the future - these are called bad debts.
 How these are treated for tax will depend on whether you prepare your accounts for your tax return using the cash basis or the accruals basis.